kunlunW/UniFORM/README.md

 ### :camera: Overview

-Universal CyCIF (Cyclic Immunofluorescence) normalization pipeline both on pixel-level and feature-level, enabling robust, scalable preprocessing for high-dimensional CyCIF data.
+UniFORM normalization pipeline both on pixel-level and feature-level, enabling robust, scalable preprocessing for high-dimensional CyCIF data.
 This pipeline allows users to normalize CyCIF images and data across multiple samples to facilitate comparative and quantitative analysis.

 ### :dart: Tech Stack